sprngr/godot-launcher/README.md

-│   ├── project.godot		The launcher project file, open it to edit the launcher with the Godot editor │   ├── godot			The Godot Engine executable, used to run the launcher │   ├── compton			The compositor, this should run together with the launcher │   ├── settings.conf		Launcher settings using a INI-style formatting │   └── version.json		Version info, useful when checking for updates │
+│   ├── project.godot		The launcher project file, open it to edit the launcher with the Godot editor │   ├── godot			The Godot Engine executable, used to run the launcher │   ├── compton			The compositor, this should run together with the launcher │   └── settings.conf		Launcher settings using a INI-style formatting │
 ├── games
 │   ├── FreeDM